timhagn/100-days-of-code/r1-log.md

 ### R1D94
 The last Project of @freeCodeCamp's
 "Data Visualization Certification"
-was harder than the last (too many examples still use D3.js v4 or even v3 - but I went with v5 % )...
+was harder than the one before
+(too many examples still use D3.js v4 or even v3 - but I went with v5 % ).
 But got me my certificate, that's a quadruple now : ).

+### R1D94 (part 2)
+Started and finished "Introduction to Information Security with
+HelmetJS Challenges".